-To comply with the "Regulation Governing Fluoridation of Community Water Supply", MS0020002 is required to report certain results to fluoridation of our water system.
-The number of months in the previous calendar year in which average fluoride sample results were within in the optimal range of 0.6-1.2 ppm was 10.
-The percentage of fluoride samples collected the previous calendar year that was within the optimal range of 0.6-1.2 ppm 91%.
+To comply with the "Regulation Governing Fluoridation of Community Water Supply", the City of Corinth Gas and Water dept. is required to report certain results pertaining to fluoridation of our water system.
+The number of months in the previous calendar year in which average fluoride sample results were within in the optimal range of 0.6-1.2 ppm was 12.
+The percentage of fluoride samples collected the previous calendar year that was within the optimal range of 0.6-1.2 ppm 100%.
+The number of samples were collected and analyzed in the previous calendar year was 12.